 5. Creative problem-solving

 The ability to solve complex problems quickly means being able to spot the actual problem.
-It also means being able to focus, be objective, and look at potential problems from a distance.
+It also means focusing, being objective, and looking at potential problems from a distance.

 When this goes together with a lot of experience across the business, leaders can: